-The Joyce Foundation supports the Chi-Cal Rivers Fund, which awards grants to restore the health, vitality and accessibility of the waterways in the Chicago/Calumet region.
+The Joyce Foundation supports the Chi-Cal Rivers Fund, which invests in the health and vitality of the communities, waterways and natural resources of the Chicago/Calumet region.

 The Joyce Foundation and NFWF began working together to improve the health, vitality and accessibility of the waterways in the Chicago and Calumet regions by supporting green stormwater infrastructure, habitat enhancement and public-use improvements through the Chi-Cal Rivers Fund in 2013.
 To date, the program has increased stormwater storage capacity by 5.3 million gallons, enhanced 2,040 acres of riparian, wetland and upland habitat, and added or improved 92 acres of public park and green space.